Assistive Clocks and Alarms Buying Guide

 Methods of gently waking people who are deaf or hard of hearing come in a few varieties:

-• You can get a gentle but effective wake-up call with a vibrating alarm placed under your pillow or mattress.
+• A vibrating alarm placed under your pillow or mattress can provide a gentle but effective wake-up call.
 The absence of audible tones makes these alarms ideal for the deaf and hard of hearing.

-• Use a blinking alarm clock to get yourself out of bed and into action first thing in the morning.
-Either a dresser or a wall would look great with them.
-People with hearing impairments may benefit from these alerts since they do not make noise.
+• Use a blinking alarm clock to get out of bed and into action first thing in the morning.
+Either a dresser or a wall would look great with one.
+Since these alarms do not make noise, people with hearing impairments may benefit from them.

-• Put your smartphone or another electronic device on an alarm to get you out of bed and ready for the day (such as a wristwatch).
-There are a variety of warning modes, including vibration and flashing lights, on these alarms for your convenience.
+• Put your smartphone or another electronic device on an alarm (such as a wristwatch) to get you out of bed and ready for the day.
+For your convenience, these alarms have a variety of warning modes, including vibration and flashing lights.

-• It’s advised to use a wearable alarm that may flash a bright light or vibrate to grab your attention.
-Due to its small size, one may easily conceal one of these devices on their wrist or under their bed.
+• It’s advised to use a wearable alarm that flashes a bright light or vibrates to grab your attention.
+Due to its small size, one may easily conceal one of these devices on one’s wrist or under one’s bed.

-It is important to consider the deaf person’s preferred technique of waking up before settling on an alarm.
+It is essential to consider the deaf person’s preferred technique of waking up before settling on an alarm.
 Wait till they are fully awake, and then gently approach them to have a conversation.

 Is A Clock An Assistive Technology?

-A clock that has been adapted so that people with limited mobility may operate it is an example of assistive technology.
+An example of assistive technology is a clock that has been adapted so that people with limited mobility may operate it.
 Using different types of assistive technology, persons with disabilities may be able to achieve more functional independence.

-Even though it may not seem like it, a simple wall clock that is easy to see and placed in a convenient location can be useful for assistive technology.
+Even though it may not seem like it, a simple wall clock that is easy to see and placed in a convenient location can be helpful for assistive technology.

 What Is The Most Common Alerting Device For The Deaf?